matomo-org/developer-documentation/docs/Hooks.md

 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [140](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L140)_

 This event is similar to the `Request.dispatch` hook.
-It distinguishes the possibility to subscribe only to a specific controller call instead of all controller calls.
+It distinguishes the possibility to subscribe only to a specific controller method instead of all controller methods.
 You can use it for example to modify any input parameters or execute any other logic before the actual controller is called.

 Callback Signature: